HardlyDifficult/Tutorials/Support.md

 NiceHash is selling your computer's time to other miners.
 So the pay out is per hour and not the usual miner reward (which is more like winning a lottery).

-You can also support on [Patreon](https://www.patreon.com/HardlyDifficult), with [Paypal](https://u.muxy.io/tip/HardlyDifficult), or by subscribing on [Twitch](https://www.twitch.tv/HardlyDifficult/subscribe) (free with Amazon Prime).
+You can also support on [Patreon](https://www.patreon.com/HardlyDifficult), with [Paypal or a Paysafe card](https://streamlabs.com/hardlydifficult), or by subscribing on [Twitch](https://www.twitch.tv/HardlyDifficult/subscribe) (free with Amazon Prime).